2007 Honda CBR1000RR

 – Aluminum-hybrid rear swingarm is longest in class for superior traction under hard acceleration.

-– Honda Electronic Steering Damper (HESD) is a rotary type steering damper that electronically modulates steering damping based on road speed and acceleration.
-An ECU unit senses road speed and acceleration and then sends a signal to a solenoid.
-The solenoid controls an oil pressure relief valve within the damper unit.
+– HESD is a rotary-type steering damper that electronically modulates steering damping based on road speed and acceleration.
+An ECU senses road speed and acceleration and then sends a signal to a solenoid.
+The solenoid controls an oil-pressure relief valve within the damper unit.
 At slower speeds the relief valve is open, allowing for a free flow of oil through the damper unit, resulting in reduced damping force and lighter steering effort.
 At higher speeds the flow of oil is restricted, resulting in increased damping force and additional stability.
-HESD is the first steering damping system that makes it possible to increase high-speed performance while maintaining low-speed handling.
+HESD is the first steering-damping system that makes it possible to increase high-speed performance while maintaining low-speed handling.

-– 43mm inverted aluminum-slider Honda Multi-Action System (HMAS) cartridge front fork features spring preload, rebound and compression damping adjustability, and offers precise action and unparalleled rigidity.
+– 43mm inverted aluminum-slider Honda Multi-Action System (HMAS) cartridge front fork features spring preload and rebound and compression damping adjustability, and offers precise action and unparalleled rigidity.

 – LED taillights for improved appearance.

 – Plastic tank shell cover protects tank and airbox.